JovannyEspinal/Frame-iOS/README.md

 Version 4 / Final (due Tuesday, December 8)
 * Multiple users on the backend
 * Saving chained articles
+* User can see which article topics are most visited

+Bonus:
-Bonus: analyzing political articles only and visualizing with graph, and adding that to user profile
+* Analyzing political articles only and visualizing with graph, and adding that to user profile